Skip to content

 The Friday rebuild, and why it happens

 The problem underneath almost every trade is the same: the record of the hour is created after the fact, from memory, by the person who worked it.
 Someone texts "7 to 3:30," and that text is now your source of truth.
-You did not see the start.
-You are not going to argue about fifteen minutes on a Sunday night.
+You didn't see the start.
+You're not going to argue about fifteen minutes on a Sunday night.
 So the number gets rounded up, a little, every day, by everyone, and you pay it.

 Clox.